• CLASSIC SAILFLOW

 .synopsis...

-low will drag a cold front east across the lake late tonight into
+of lake erie on friday. the low will drag a cold front east friday

 detroit river lt. to maumee bay oh to reno beach oh beyond 5nm